Human Aggression: Primal Archaic Destructive Aggression and The Sexual Instinct

 It’s interesting to note that although the mother-child dyad is the foundation on which all other relationships are built, the father-child dyad seems to eclipse that of the mother’s importance in the relationship during the Oedipal phase of development.
 According to Freud in his ‘Dissolution of the Oedipus Complex,’ Christina Weiland writes, “What follows the dissolution of the Oedipus complex is not the establishment of a parental couple but, on the contrary, its destruction.
 What follows is an idealized/castrating father ruling over a desexualized ego and a repressed maternal world.
 Ernest Jones, in opposition to Freud, saw the phallic phase as following the Oedipus complex (1927).
 He maintained that to save his penis the boy gives up mother and substitutes her by his penis.
 In this reading of the outcome of the Oedipus complex masculine narcissism incorporated in the penis replaces the longing for mother and the accompanying dread of castration.
 Whichever way we read it; however, the castration complex is central to the outcome of the Oedipus complex (Freud, 1924; Jones, 1927; Weiland, 1996).”

 According to Jones, in substituting the mother alongside his penis, my interpretation is the mother becomes the Object possession in the little boy’s relational world and instead of allowing the mother to survive as an equal, the little boy incorporates ‘masculine narcissism.’
 In this scenario, the mother in the parental couple is obliterated and is not allowed to survive as the little boy joins in identification with the father.
 It is for this reason Freud’s castration complex has been called the “psychotic text” of Western culture by many feminists.
 It does not allow for the possibility for the mother’s survival alongside father as an equal subject.
 That is, as a parental couple equal to each other and in unison with one another.
 We could argue that what should follow Oedipal relations, in fact, should be instead a peaceful resolution with the co-existence of the father and the mother in the psyche.
 But this doesn’t occur in Freudian theory.
 In fact, the very opposite occurs.
 What occurs is the destruction of the parental unit through the subjugation of the mother to a lower position.
-This all hints toward the roots of archaic sadism found in the human psyche and to which we can explain Jessica Benjamin’s statement “Sex is violence (Benjamin, 1995).”
+This all hints toward the roots of archaic sadism found in the human psyche and the anal-sadistic universe and to which we can explain Jessica Benjamin’s statement “Sex is violence (Benjamin, 1995).”
 And here one could speak regarding parental arguments and fights in full view of the children.
 If aggression, degradation, and dehumanization of objects are allowed to be witnessed during a child’s early and latent development, then to what extent could these events contribute to the derangements, distortions, delusions, and perverse solutions occurring culturally.
 And how much of a role do socioeconomics, wealth, and privilege influence positive outcomes.
 Psychoanalytic theory should never undercut the importance of biological reasons as an important contributor to outcomes, we know DNA can contribute to a person’s personality as much as 50%.
 “In studies of twins reared apart, researchers concluded that 70% of differences between IQs in twins is due to genetic variation (70% heritability); the remaining 30% of differences is caused by environmental factors, which is similar to previous research (Dixon, 2019).”
 This suggests that DNA hardwires us all to certain predestine outcomes like Alzheimer’s, sickle cell anemia, breast cancer, IQ, and even psychopathy.